Star Wars: Battlefront: Star Wars Battlefront IV

-Handheld and mobile only games
+Handheld and mobile games

 Star Wars Battlefront: Renegade Squadron

 Star Wars Battlefront: Renegade Squadron is a handheld game released in North America on October 9, 2007, and in Europe three days later.
-The game was released only for the PlayStation Portable.
-Renegade Squadron is also available in a bundle pack with the then-new white PSP redesign featuring Darth Vader on the back.
+It was released exclusively for the PlayStation Portable, and for a time was available in a bundle pack with the then-new white PSP redesign featuring Darth Vader on the back.

-Aside from new heroes and vehicles, such as the Millennium Falcon, a new feature is the ability to create a character, allowing the player to adjust the character's features such as weapon, appearance, and speed.
-However, the character will be vulnerable due to the lacking of certain aspects that will be replaced by others.
-For example, the character may be fast but weak or have good weapons but no stamina and speed.
-Before the game's release, LucasArts had stated that over one million different customizable options would be present.
+Aside from new heroes and vehicles, such as the Millennium Falcon, a new feature in the game is the ability to create a character and customise their attributes, such as their physical appearance and weapon of choice.
+Certain attributes can be upgraded at the expense of others, such as improved speed at the expense of health, or a better weapon at the expense of stamina and speed.
+Before the game's release, LucasArts stated that over one million different customisable options would be present.
 Another new feature allows players to enter asteroid bases on some space maps.

-Commander Col Serra describes the forming of Renegade Squadron in the beginning cutscene of campaign.
-Then the player starts a series of missions ranging in objectives while including cutscenes between each mission.
-The final mission includes the Battle of Endor, in which the objectives are similar to the footage of Return of the Jedi.
+Similar to Battlefront II, Renegade Squadron includes a single-player campaign, which follows the story of the titular Rebel squadron during the Galactic Civil War, up to and including the events of Return of the Jedi.

 Star Wars Battlefront: Mobile Squadrons

 Star Wars Battlefront: Mobile Squadrons is a mobile game developed by THQ Wireless.
 It was released on April 2, 2009.
 The game features a persistent online community, and has three character classes.
-The gameplay is a first person rail shooter that leverages the phone's touch features.
+The gameplay consists of first-person rail shooter segments that leverage the phone's touch features.

 Star Wars Battlefront: Elite Squadron

 Star Wars Battlefront: Elite Squadron was released on November 3, 2009, for the PlayStation Portable and the Nintendo DS.
-This marks the third Battlefront game on the PlayStation Portable and the first on a Nintendo console.
-The game was originally discovered through its ESRB rating on the official ESRB website which has since been taken down.
-It follows in the same vein as its predecessors with space, land and new air battles.
-Elite Squadron is most notable for featuring simultaneous space and ground battles in Instant Action, and is the only game in the series with this feature.
-Players usually play in a third person perspective, but in the PSP version, they can also switch to a strategy based mode where they may build troops and upgrade armies.
+It is the third Battlefront game released for the PlayStation Portable, and the first to be released for a Nintendo console.
+The game was originally discovered through its ESRB rating on the official ESRB website, which has since been taken down.
+It follows in the same vein as its predecessors with space, land, and new air battles.
+Elite Squadron is most notable for featuring simultaneous space and ground battles in the Instant Action mode, and is the only game in the series with this feature.
+While the game is normally played from a third-person perspective, the PSP version includes a strategy-based mode where players can build troops and upgrade armies.